brookisme/gitnb/README.md

 * use git pre-commit hooks to
     * copy all .ipynb to .py files
     * git add the new .py files to the repo
+* you can create new notebooks from the `nbpy.py` files using the CLI (see docs below)
 ###### USAGE:

 ```bash